disneystreaming/neutrino/README.md

 Here are some examples:

 ## Example: handle serialization with serializable proxy
-Consider such a case that there is an event stream, and we'd like to abstract the logic to filter the stream based on a white list of user ids, which is stored in the database.
+Consider such a case that there is an event stream, and we'd like to abstract the logic to filter the stream based on a white list of user ids, which is stored in the redis.
 Here is how we implement it with the neutrino.

 ```scala
 import javax.inject.Inject